yao-yun/neodb/doc/install-docker.md

 - `NEODB_SECRET_KEY` - encryption key of session data
 - `NEODB_DATA` is the path to store db/media/cache, it's `../data` by default, but can be any path that's writable

-See `configuration.md` for more details
+See `neodb.env.example` and `configuration.md` for more options

 ## Start docker
 in the folder with `docker-compose.yml` and `neodb.env`, execute as the user you just created:
 ```
-$ docker-compose pull
+$ docker compose pull
-$ docker-compose up -d
+$ docker compose --profile production up -d
 ```

 In a minute or so, the site should be up at 127.0.0.1:8000 , you may check it with: